 Essentially, A/B testing takes all of the users that land on a particular page, and shows half of them one variation of the page, and the other half a different variation of the page.

 After some time, you can review the different metrics (conversion rates) of each page, and decide which one you want to implement permanently.

 Make sure your page has a decent amount of traffic to have a valid A/B test.

 Finally, Here Is Your Very Own Curated CRO Checklist

 Now that you’ve read through and implemented all of these conversion rate optimization tips (I hope), you’re probably out of stuff to optimize!

 Remember when I said that it’s impossible to go over every conversion rate optimization tip because there are so many of them?
-Well here’s a curated CRO checklist you can use to make sure you’ve covered all your bases.
+Well here’s a curated CRO checklist you can use to make sure you’ve covered all your bases and increase conversions.
 Enjoy!